equalframework/equal-doc/docs/usage/directory-structure.md

 ## Packages

 An application is divided in several parts, stored in a package folder located under the `/packages` directory.
 Each package might contain the following folders (underlined folders are mandatory).

+The package_name must be in **lowercase**.

 Each **package** is defined as follows :